 You don't get answers to all the questions that life poses!
 In fact many times, you just drift in and out and you think you know what you want to do and doing.
 Most times we are just ignorant, at least I am.
 It's been a while since I got into any serious thinking.
 Off late, I haven't had the time nor opportunity to even ponder on such philosophies of life.
 Once upon a time, when the lane was much greener, when life, though hectic and interesting, was moving on a much-relaxed pace.

 Then yes, life had me indulging in deep thinking, pondering over prose or verse.
 At the strike of the muse, I either saw myself lapping on canvas or rambling on the text.
 But now, believe me, I neither get a chance to even glance at a pen or even take a paper!

-Well that's the joy of motherhood, I learnt!
-Now all I can think of, as a means to relax myself, is indulging in fancy cooking or something that my kids might like to eat.
-Now who said that cooking is a core?
-Well atleast most times its not the way I look at it.
+Well, that's the joy of motherhood, I learnt!
+Now all I can think of, as a means to relax, is indulging in fancy cooking or something that my kids might like to eat.
+Now, who said that cooking is a core?
+Well, at least most times it's not the way I look at it.
 I find it therapeutic and healing.
-I can actually forget my impending project releases, or the hoards of cupboards that need to be stacked up again or the other haraar things that might need to be addressed immediately!
-On one such occasions, I find myself in company of such dishes, that I normally won't otherwise think of making.
+I can actually forget my impending project releases or the hoards of cupboards that need to be stacked up again or the other haraar things that might need to be addressed immediately!
+On one such occasion, I find myself in the company of such dishes, that I normally won't otherwise think of making.

 Konda loves Athirasam, so thought this variation might also be liked.
-Infact this turned out to be much easier that the other one.
+In fact, this turned out to be much easier than the other one.
 It was crunchy and stays crispy for about 3-4 days.
 Anyway knowing myself, these won't be allowed to stay for so long.